TheDrCrow/DrCrowInfo/docs/paed_neuro/neuro_paed_supratent_malform.md

 S+S: Seizures, mostly severe.
 Path: Hamartomatous / dysplastic overgrowth of whole of one cerebral hemisphere.
-Rad:
+Radiology:
 - Increase in size of one hemi and skull
 - Venticle is LARGER on affected side.
 - ++ Blood flow -> More rapid myelination.
 - Heterotopia / Polymicrogyria

 Variants: Can affect only part of a hemisphere and thus cross over with FCD.